subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-2/detect-2_description.md

 	Parameter 1:		-
 	Parameter 2:
 ```

-The below example displays the System Management translation between the GUID identified in the Object Name field of the 4662 event and the actual plain text Object Name.
+The below example displays the System Management translation between the GUID identified in the Object Name field of the 4662 event and the actual plain text Object Name.:
 ```
 TimeCreated     : 3/4/2024 11:20:32 PM
 UserName        : Administrator